 - The reaction mixture is aspirated into the measuring cell where the microparticles are magnetically captured onto the surface of the electrode.
-Unbound substances are then removed with ProCell II M. Application of a voltage to the electrode then induces chemiluminescent emission which is measured by a photomultiplier. - Results are determined via a calibration curve which is instrumentspecifically generated by 2-point calibration and a master curve provided via the cobas link.
+Unbound substances are then removed with ProCell/ProCell M. Application of a voltage to the electrode then induces chemiluminescent emission which is measured by a photomultiplier. - Results are determined via a calibration curve which is instrumentspecifically generated by 2-point calibration and a master curve provided via the reagent barcode or e-barcode. - a) Tris(2,2-bipyridyl)ruthenium(II)-complex (Ru(bpy)3+)

-a) Tris(2,2'-bipyridyl)ruthenium(II)-complex (Ru(bpy)32+)